Noah-Burns/Orbitals/README.md

 Currently in a Jupyter notebook deriving the wave functions step-by-step using symbolic math.

 ## Current notebook TODOs
-- Organize all the plotting/GUI code
-- Plot titles
 - Mark classically forbidden region on probability density plots
 - Smarter "plotting sphere," adjustable?
-- Variable # of points
 - More colors
 - Power rule color scaling?
 Would make lower-probability points more visible, making larger orbitals with more radial nodes much more visible.

 ## Eventual formats
-- Clean, separate notebook, original notebook will be de facto documentation
 - Standalone python app
 - Webapp of some sort?